mstolin/wishlist-inviter/database-adapter/Readme.md

 # Database Adapter

-This is a simple adapter service (written in Go), to access a Postgresql database.
+This adapter is used to abstract the usage of a PostgresDB.
+It will perform CRUD operations

+# Development

 ## Configuration

-Create a `.env` file in the root directory of this project, that contains the following environment variables:
+The following environment variables are:

 ```
-SERVICE_ADDRESS=:8080
+ADDRESS=:8080
+JWT_SIGN_KEY=SUPER_SECRET
 DB_HOST=localhost
 DB_PORT=5432
 DB_USER=admin